English grammar: Relative

 The main relative pronouns in English are who (with its derived forms whom and whose), which, and that.

 The relative pronoun which refers to things rather than persons, as in the shirt, which used to be red, is faded.
 For persons, who is used (the man who saw me was tall).
-The oblique case form of who is whom, as in the man whom I saw was tall, although in informal registers who is commonly used in place of whom.
+The oblique case form of who is whom, as in the man whom I saw was tall, although in all but the most formal registers who is commonly used in place of whom.

-The possessive form of who is whose (for example, the man whose car is missing); however the use of whose is not restricted to persons (one can say an idea whose time has come).
+The possessive form of who is whose (for example, the man whose car is missing); but the use of whose is not restricted to persons (one can say an idea whose time has come).

-The word that as a relative pronoun is normally found only in restrictive relative clauses (unlike which and who, which can be used in both restrictive and unrestrictive clauses).
+That as a relative pronoun is normally found only in restrictive relative clauses (unlike which and who, which can be used in both restrictive and unrestrictive clauses).
 It can refer to either persons or things, and cannot follow a preposition.
-For example, one can say the song that [or which] I listened to yesterday, but the song to which [not to that] I listened yesterday.
+For example one can say the song that [or which] I listened to yesterday, but the song to which [not to that] I listened yesterday (very formal).
 The relative pronoun that is usually pronounced with a reduced vowel (schwa), and hence differently from the demonstrative that (see Weak and strong forms in English).
 If that is not the subject of the relative clause, it can be omitted (the song I listened to yesterday).

-The word what can be used to form a free relative clause – one that has no antecedent and that serves as a complete noun phrase in itself, as in I like what he likes.
+What can be used to form a free relative clause – one that has no antecedent and that serves as a complete noun phrase in itself, as in I like what he likes.
 The words whatever and whichever can be used similarly, in the role of either pronouns (whatever he likes) or determiners (whatever book he likes).
 When referring to persons, who(ever) (and whom(ever)) can be used in a similar way.